infracost/infracost-gh-action/README.md

 The AWS secrets mentioned below are used by terraform init and plan commands.
 As mentioned in the Infracost [repo readme](https://github.com/aliscott/infracost): you can run `infracost` in your terraform directories without worrying about security or privacy issues as no terraform secrets/tags/IDs etc are sent to the pricing service (only generic price-related attributes are used).
 Also, do not be alarmed by seeing the `terraform init` in output, no changes are made to your terraform or cloud resources.
 As a security precaution, read-only AWS IAM creds can be used.

+Standard Terraform env vars can also be added if required, e.g. `TF_CLI_ARGS`.

 ### `AWS_ACCESS_KEY_ID`

 **Required** AWS access key ID is used by terraform init and plan commands.